 Canada is a country that we love here at Oyster Worldwide.
-So much so that since 2000 we have built links with employers in Whistler, British Colombia, Banff and Jasper, Alberta and Tremblant, Quebec.
+So much so that since 2000 we have built links with employers in Whistler, British Colombia, Banff, Alberta and Tremblant, Quebec.
 Each destination offers unique experiences and glimpses of Canada.
 This guide will manifest the places to go, tips and hints to know and reasons why Canada remains such an endearing country.

 Whistler and Vancouver, British Columbia

 Vancouver.
 The western gateway between Canada and America.
 It is the warmest city in Canada and is a major point of landing from Asia, the Americas and Europe.
 It has a young, vibrant, slightly edgy feel to the city, with underground bars with live music like Roxy’s on Granville Street to the craft beer microbreweries and eateries of Gastown.
 This city showcases locations like the immense Stanley Park, the seawall and Vancouver aquarium, making it a great place to walk around and explore.

 Oyster Worldwide send workers from around the world to the world-famous ski resort nearby Whistler Blackcomb, regularly voted #1 in North America.
 Due to its’ proximity to Vancouver, many residents come up the Sea-to-Sky Highway to the slopes to shred the world renowned deep Canadian ‘pow’.
 Locals and seasonaires can get a cheap return bus between Whistler and Vancouver for $35.